brianwhaley/advent-of-code/README.md

 https://adventofcode.com

-AmEx is a sponsor.  join the #advent-of-code slack channel to get the sponsor code.
+AmEx is a sponsor.
+Join the #advent-of-code slack channel to get the sponsor code.

-Private AmEx Leaderboard code: 219072-ff028fb4
+There is also an AmEx Leaderboard.
+Join the #advent-of-code slack channel to get the leaderboard code.